tabakg/quantum_state_diffusion/README.md

 ## Singularity
 Singularity is a container that is HPC friendly, meaning that it can be run on a cluster environment.
+The container itself, a file that sits on your computer, can be dropped into a folder on your cluster, and run like a script!
 We have provided a Singularity file that can bootstrap the Docker image to build the image.

-**being written**
+### 1. Install Singularity

+Instructions can be found on the [singularity site](https://singularityware.github.io).

+### 2. Bootstrap the image

+    sudo singularity create --size 4000 qsd.img
+    sudo singularity bootstrap qsd.img Singularity

+## 3. Run commands

+How to access the python executable?

+      ./qsd.img --help

+You might again want to map a folder for the data output

+      singularity run -b /home/vanessa/Desktop:/data/ qsd.img --output_dir /data --save2pkl

+And you again might want to interactive work in the container

+      sudo singularity shell --writable qsd.img

+## Cluster Usage
+Running on a local machine is fine, but it will not scale well if you want to run thousands of times.
+Toward this aim, we have provided simple SLURM submission scripts to help!
+They are optimized for the [sherlock](http://sherlock.stanford.edu) cluster at Stanford (which has Singularity installed), however you can easily modify the submission command to run natively on a cluster without it (more detail below).
+For both, you can use the scripts in [slurm](slurm).
+You will want to do the following:

+### 1. Build the Singularity image
+Using the steps above, build the Singularity image, and use some form of FTP to transfer the image to your cluster.
+We must do this because it requires sudo to build and bootstrap the image, but not to run it (you do not have sudo permission on a cluster).

+### 2. Create a folder to work from
+In your $HOME folder in your cluster environment, you likely want to keep a folder to put your image, and organize input and output files:

+      cd $HOME
+      mkdir -p SCRIPTS/SINGULARITY/QSD
+      cd SCRIPTS/SINGULARITY/QSD # transfer qsd.img here

+And then write this content into a file:

 # Local Installation: